This pork mince stir fry is the stir fry you have if you want comfort food but still want a quick and healthy mid-week meal.

-- Brown the mince, breaking lumps up with a spoon.
+- Heat a frying pan or wok over medium-high heat.
+Brown the mince, breaking lumps up with a spoon.
 Drain.

-- Heat a little oil and add the cabbage, capsicum, mushrooms and garlic.
+- Heat a little oil and add the greens, capsicum, garlic and ginger.
 Sauté until vegetables are just tender.

 - Return mince to pan and stir through peanut butter and soy sauce (taste and add more if preferred).